|“Customer”||Your organisation and includes employees, consultants, representatives and agents.|

 |“Intellectual Property Rights”||Means any patent, trademark, service mark, copyright, moral right, right in a design, know-how and any other intellectual or industrial property rights, anywhere in the world whether or not registered.|

 Aqilla grants Customer the right to access and use the Software via the Website.
 This right is non-exclusive and non-transferable and limited by these Terms.

-For the period of term of this agreement plus the period from expiry of such term until deletion of all Customer Data in accordance with the EU GDPR, Aqilla will process Customer Data and or Personal Data submitted, stored, sent or received by Customer, its Affiliates or End Users via the Software for the purposes of providing the services and related technical support to Customer in accordance with the applicable law.
+For the period of term of this agreement plus the period from expiry of such term until deletion of all Customer Data in accordance with the UK GDPR, Aqilla will process Customer Data and or Personal Data submitted, stored, sent or received by Customer, its Affiliates or End Users via the Software for the purposes of providing the services and related technical support to Customer in accordance with the applicable law.